 The health&beauty retailer Kosmo used Competera’s platform to optimize pricing

-Kosmo utilized Competera’s platform to hit five goals during a nine-week market test:
+Kosmo utilized Competera’s platform to hit four goals during a nine-week market test

 - To maximize revenue without losing profit margin